AntonRusev/fishing-buddies/README.md

 "Fishing Buddies" is a full-stack application, developed with `React` and `ASP.NET Core`.
 It is a multi-project solution that is built using Clean Architecture and the CQRS and Mediator pattern.
 Among the tools and utilities used in the development of this project are: `Vite`, `Redux-Toolkit`, `RTK-Query`, `Tailwind`, `Flowbite`, `React-Router-Dom`, `Formik`, `React-Infinite-Scroller`, `AutoMapper`, `SignalR`, `MediatR`, `.Net Core Identity` and others...

+`React Testing Library`, `Vitest` and `Mock Service Worker` are used for testing the client application.

 ## Installation